HenryDane/Asterisk/readme.txt

 [Sys] add options
 [Engine] create gamedata variable
 [Engine] create cutscene mechanics
+[Engine] add support for "inf" sized sectors by spawning at 0,0 and then having objects be kept in a list and using a special num_of and inf_regen flag instead of the current system
 [Other] create gamedata generation utility

+---- NOTES ----

 ---- STATES ----
 0 -> intro window